Iran seeks U.S. wheat despite nuclear tension

 "There is no confirmation that a sale has been made but there were negotiations about wheat for April shipment," one trader said.

-Another trader said: "U.S. wheat is about the cheapest in the world and this is attracting the Iranians, at least 100,000 tonnes has been spoken about in the last week."
+Another trader said: "U.S. wheat is about the cheapest in the world and this is attracting the Iranians, at least 100,000 metric ton has been spoken about in the last week."

 Iran's GTC has been quietly contacting trading houses directly for offers rather than issuing purchase tenders for wheat.